juanbermudezpareja/LineChartReact/readme.md

 * D3.js v4
 * React

+Component is published in the following site: https://juanbermudezpareja.github.io/LineChartReact/

 ## Instructions to run the project
 To run this command, in order to install all the library dependencies: